ElettraSciComp/XRFitVis/README.md

 Web-based visualization of XRF maps, compatible with PyMCA fit output and other fitting tools.

-Live publicly available XRFitVis service on: https://vuo.elettra.eu/go/xrfitvis but you can make it run locally on your server with the following instructions.
+Live publicly available XRFitVis service on: https://vuo.elettra.eu/go/xrfitvis

 ## Setup

+The software can be installed on your local server

 #### Setup anacoda, miniconda, mamba or micromamba